agarfar/password-generator/README.md

-# <Random Password >
+# <Password Generator>

 ## Description

-I wrote this JavaScript fucntion to generate a random password based on a series of user prompts.
+I wrote a JavaScript function to generate a random password based on a series of user prompts.
 I learned how to incorporate alerts, confirms, and prompts into my HTML applications through JavaScript, as well as how to modify arrays and strings through a variety of methods and functions.

 ## Installation